Featured Stories

 Transfer Students

-While some students enter the UW as freshmen, others arrive as transfer students after doing coursework at other colleges.
 The School regularly accepts transfer students who want to study art, art history, or design.
-We asked three who just finished their first quarter to write about their experience here.
+We asked three who just finished their first quarter at UW to write about their experience here.

 Alex Chen: Photographer + Videographer